gingerbeardman/gingerbeardman.github.io/_posts/2022-03-31-working-with-classic-macintosh-text-encodings-in-the-age-of-unicode.md

 ## conver2unicode

 I wrapped the Tcl one-liner in a bunch more script so that it can handle both files and directories, as well as wildcards and stdin.
-It can also list all known encodings, and can take an argument representing the source encoding (though it defaults to MacJapanese).
+It can also list all known encodings, and can take an argument representing the source encoding (of course it defaults to MacJapanese).
 I made the one-liner into a proper command-line tool.

 <script src="https://gist.github.com/gingerbeardman/4a3b66236e018b72b32ca17953474e12.js"></script>

-I have a shell script that runs `convert2unicode` against my drive full of disk images and cataloguing
+I have a shell script that runs `convert2unicode` against my drive full of disk images and takes less than 30 seconds to produce catalogue text files for 250 items.

 ## Let there be search